AlibabaCloudDocs/alikafka/intl.en-US/Pricing/Billing.md

 ## Regions

-The following table lists the regions where Message Queue for Apache Kafka can be deployed.
+The following table describes the regions where Message Queue for Apache Kafka can be deployed.

 |Region group|Region|
 |------------|------|